mindwind/my-draft/note/book_the_leadership_pipline.md

 ## 2. From Managing Self to Managing Others
 At least half your time should be spent on management work for you to be considered a manager.

+## 3. From Managing Others to Managing Managers
+Training first-line managers is the art of creating a supportive environment that allows mistakes but not failure.